 In Islam, our faith is built on two wings: our relationship with Allah (SWT) and our relationship with His creation.
 We are taught to be a community of compassion, to stand up for the weak, and to care for those who are most vulnerable.
 And in the entire community, few

-When you decide to sponsor an orphan, you are doing more than just making a donation.
+The Daily Routine When Sponsoring an Orphan When you decide to sponsor an orphan, you are doing more than just making a donation.
 You are clicking a button that sets in motion a thousand tiny, beautiful moments.
-You are rewriting the daily story of a child’s life, changing it from one of fear and uncertainty to one
+You are rewriting the daily story of a child’s life, changing it from